Evidential Calibration of Confidence Intervals: Acknowledgments

 \section{Acknowledgments}

 We thank Leonhard Held for helpful comments on an earlier version of the manuscript.
-We thank Michael Lindon for interesting discussions and letting us know about his work on the connection between support and confidence sets.
+We thank Michael Lindon for interesting discussions and for letting us know about his work on the connection between support and confidence sets.
 We thank Glenn Shafer for attending us about R.A.
 Fisher's work on relative likelihood.
 We thank Sander Greenland for valuable feedback on the first version of the manuscript.
+We thank the editor Joshua Tebbs, the anonymous associate editor and the anonymous reviewer for useful comments.
 Our acknowledgment of these individuals does not imply their endorsement of this article.
 This work was supported in part by an NWO Vici grant (016.Vici.170.083) to EJW, and a Swiss National Science Foundation mobility grant (part of 189295) to SP.

 \begin{appendices}